 In this article, we will explore this testing technique along with an example and also check its advantages and disadvantages.

 Boundary value analysis is a black-box testing technique.
 It is closely associated with equivalence class partitioning.
 In this technique, we analyze the behavior of the application with test data residing at the boundary values of the equivalence classes.

 By using the test data residing at the boundaries, there is a higher chance of finding errors in the software application.

 Let’s consider the same example we used in the equivalence partitioning tutorial.
 An application that accepts a numeric number as input with a value between 10 to 100.

-While testing such application, we will not only test it with values from 10 to 100 but also with other sets of values like – less than 10, greater 10, special characters, alphanumeric, etc.
+While testing such an application, we will not only test it with values from 10 to 100 but also with other sets of values like – less than 10, greater than 10, special characters, alphanumeric, etc.

 For increasing the probability of finding errors instead of picking random values from those classes, we can pick the values at the boundaries like below-

 |Numbers less than 10||9|